dadav/vagrant-suse-puppet/README.md

 10.10.10.10 5432 user petshop or postgres with password as password

+##Changes

-Changes to mysql module
+###Changes to mysql module

-check out https://github.com/puppetlabs/puppetlabs-mysql/tree/2.3.x and not the default mysql module, this is not compatiable with fedora and mariadb
+check out https://github.com/puppetlabs/puppetlabs-mysql/tree/2.3.x and not the default mysql enterprise module, this is not compatiable with fedora and mariadb

-Changes to jdk_oracle module
+###Changes to jdk_oracle module

 Line 50,51 init.pp